Simple-Maths/HandsomeRob/README.md

 ## Strategy Explained

-The "Man in the Mirror" strategy is built on the idea of holding simultaneous short positions in a leveraged asset and its inverse.
+The "Handsome Rob" strategy is built on the idea of holding simultaneous short positions in a leveraged asset and its inverse.
 The goal is to capitalize on the value decay inherent in many leveraged financial products, while maintaining a market-neutral stance.

 ### Core Concept
 The strategy identifies a pair of assets (e.g., a 3x leveraged bull ETF and a 3x leveraged bear ETF on the same underlying index).
 It then opens short positions in both, with specific dollar-value allocations for each.